Photo Courtesy of Canyon Creek Cabinet Co.

 Where to Use Alder

-Alder can be used to deliver a knotty, rustic or distressed appearance, in addition to beautiful color, making it ideal for use in a broad range of applications:
+Alder can be used to deliver a knotty, rustic or distressed appearance, in addition to beautiful clear look, making it ideal for use in a broad range of applications:

 - Doors and paneling